darryl-abraham/BDM_Project1/README.md

 # Big Data Management Project 1
-This ReadMe file describes the project structure and the classes used in the project.
+This file describes the project structure and the classes used in the project.
 The relevant python scripts are ``temporal_landing.py``, ``persistent_landing.py``, ``and landing_zone.py``.
 The data is located in the ``/data`` folder, with each source having its own folder.
 The additional source selected is from OpenDataBCN, containing demographic data of neighborhoods in Barcelona